 EHRC have also produced guidance for public sector employers about equality impact assessments and having due regard to the Public Sector Equality Duty and Scottish Specific Duties during the pandemic.’

-The assessment should directly address risks associated with COVID-19 so that appropriate measures can be put in place to control those risks for everyone.
-Providers should consider and set out the mitigations they will introduce in their risk assessment.
+The assessment should identify activity or situation which increase the risk of viral transmissions.
+It should then highlight appropriate measures that can be put in place to control those risks for everyone.
 Mitigations could include, for example, changing the layout in order to maintain physical distancing and improving ventilation.

 Health and safety law requires all employers to assess the risk of returning to work while the coronavirus outbreak is ongoing and to put steps in place to manage that risk.
 The Health and Safety Executive’s (HSE) short guide to working safely during the coronavirus outbreak can help you, including with a Risk Assessment template.
 (Please see, in particular, working safely during the pandemic).